zceehep/comp0034_week7/exercises/1_create_base_jinja_template.md

 By the end of this activity you will have:

-1. Created a base page layout (`base.html`) that is common to all the pages of your web app
+1. Created a base page layout (`layout.html`) that is common to all the pages of your web app
-2. Created a page layout for the homepage (`index.html`) that inherits from from the base layout
+2. Created a page layout for the homepage (`index.html`) that inherits from the base layout
-3. Edited the index route in `my_app\app.py` so that it renders `index.html` using the Flask function `render_template()`
+3. Edited the index route in `my_app/app.py` so that it renders `index.html` using the Flask function `render_template()`

 Note that we are going to use Bootstrap 5 as the CSS for this example app though you are free to use any CSS.
 If you